 3. The Source UE and Target UE may need to setup or modify the PC5 link with UE-to-UE Relay.

 4. After PC5 link between source UE and UE-to-UE relay, UE-to-UE relay and target UE sets up, the E2E PC5 link establishment performs.
-The source UE sends a Direct Communication Request message to initiate the E2E PC5 link establishment procedure with the target UE, including User Info ID of Source UE, User Info ID of Target UE, QoS Info (PFI and PC5 QoS parameters) and RSC.
+The source UE sends a Direct Communication Request message to initiate the E2E PC5 link establishment procedure with the target UE.

 Editor's Notes: In addition to the security end-to-end information, what information is included in the DCR message is determined by SA2.

-To establish the End-to-End security between source UE and target UE, the message includes source UE’s security capability and source UE’s security policy.
+To establish the End-to-End security between source UE and target UE, the message includes RSC, source UE’s security capability and source UE’s security policy.
 This message may include shared security credential ID between source UE and target UE to generate KD, or if there exists a shared key KD between source UE and target UE, the message may include KD ID, Nonce_1 (for session key KD-sess generation), and the most significant 8-bits of the KD-sess ID (for uniquely identifying KD-sess at source UE).

+NOTE：The provisioning of security credentials and security credential ID in the Source UE and Target UE is out of 3GPP scope.

 The privacy information of source UE such as source UE’s security capability and security policy, Nonce_1 can be protected by these security per-hop links between source UE and UE-to-UE relay, UE-to-UE relay and target UE.